MEET YOUR ALLERGIST

 • Your asthma or hypersensitivities are interfering with your ability to carry on day-to-day activities.

-• Your asthma or hypersensitivities decrease the quality of your life
+• Your asthma or hypersensitivities decrease the quality of your life.

-• You are experiencing warning signs of serious asthma such as:
+• You are experiencing warning signs of severe asthma, such as:

 • You sometimes have to struggle to catch your breath.